techidaily/site-instagram-videos/source/_posts/updated-2024-approved-crafting-perfect-instagram-story-cover-pages.md

 ![ download  highlight cover ](https://images.wondershare.com/filmora/article-images/download-canva-instagram-highlight-cover.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/djPqRkskaBo?si=O6FEI-KVW0HwN417" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Once you are done making the Instagram highlight covers and are satisfied with the work, click on the Download button.
 Choose the file type like PNG or JPG, save your download settings, and hit the Download tab.
 Your highlight covers download as a zip file.
 Unzip them and transfer them to your phone via your preferred method.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jjGL9wFdlbo?si=Vb1JgZqRXNc03UGG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: How to Upload a Highlight Cover on Instagram